-- Inform-descriptors summarize the current trace settings and its activity status. - Navigate-touch the descriptor box once to activate the trace, again to open the setup dialog. - Arrange-drag-and-drop descriptor boxes to move traces among grids. - Configure-drag-and-drop descriptor boxes to change source or copy setups.
+- Inform-descriptors summarize the current trace settings and its activity status. - Navigate-touch the descriptor box once to activate the trace, again to open the setup dialog. - Configure-drag-and-drop descriptor boxes to change source or copy setups.

 The following descriptors appear within standard MAUI.
 Graph/trace descriptor boxes that are unique to software options (e.g., eye diagrams) are described with the option.